 - Epithelial keratitis tends to settle and go away within a few weeks.
 It has a good outlook and often causes little or no scarring.

 - Stromal keratitis is more likely to result in corneal scarring and loss of vision.

 - Recurring episodes of active infection can make any existing scarring worse.

 - Prompt treatment with antiviral eye ointment or drops helps to minimise damage during each episode of active infection.

 Overall, good vision remains in about 9 in 10 eyes affected by herpes simplex infection - that is, vision good enough to drive.
-However, severe and recurrent herpes simplex eye infections may lead to serious scarring, impaired vision and even blindness in some cases.
-If blindness does develop, a corneal transplant may be the only option to restore vision.
+However, severe and recurrent herpes simplex eye infections may lead to serious scarring, impaired vision and even severe sight impairment in some cases.
+If severe sight impairment does develop, a corneal transplant may be the only option to restore vision.

 Further reading & references